 Welcome to the Wood County Master Gardener Association!

 The Wood County Master Gardener Association is an energetic group of gardeners who are dedicated to their communities and excited to gain and share knowledge with the public.
-We have over 110 members and over 30 projects from Rome, WI north to Marshfield, WI and everywhere in between.
-We also have two plant sales, one in Wisconsin Rapids in spring and one in Marshfield in fall.
-These sales and the annual July garden walk are the main fundraisers.
-All of the money raised goes directly back into the Association to fund projects, provide university scholarships, and present educational programs for children and adults in our communities.
+We have over 25 members and seven garden projects in Rome, Wisconsin Rapids, Nekoosa, Port Edwards, and Marshfield.
+We sponsor our own fundraisers to finance projects and educational programs for children and adults in our communities.

 - Communications Rep: Chris Grimes